cruciblecreative/cruciblecreative/source/index.html.md

 # The Update function

-Added as of 18/12/19.
 This will be the primary way to interact with the service layer.
 The update function accepts an object (such as currentGarment above) and compares it to the object currently held in `garmentState` which is set by the visualizer when it was initialized.
 If the data is structured as it is above, it will be able to find the `options` object in `garment`.

 Whether you update `currentGarment` or you pass in a new version, it will attempt to update it's held object values to match the new.